Angular Momentum for Black Hole Binaries in Numerical Relativity: Abstract

 \section{Abstract}

 The extensive catalog of waveforms, with details of binary black hole inspiral and merger, offer an opportunity to understand black hole interactions beyond the large separation regime.
 We envision a research program that focuses on the transfer of angular momentum from spin of the individual holes to the orbital angular momentum and the role of tidal coupling in the process.
-That analysis will require the formulation of two new quantities that are more accurate than their Newtonian equivalents at small binary separation: (i) An orbital angular momentum for binaries that can be used in considerations of angular momentum conservation, and (ii) an improved Kepler law, a relationship of binary separation to angular velocity.
-We report here a binary orbital angular momentum based on numerical relativity results, that agrees remarkably well with a similar quantity constructed with particle-perturbation techniques for the Kerr geometry.
+That analysis will require the formulation of an expression for the orbital angular momentum of a binary, an expression that is useful at small separations, since that regime is well out of the range of Newtonian approximations and is where tidal coupling should be most interesting.
+We report here such an expression, a binary orbital angular momentum based on numerical relativity results for quasi-circular orbits, that agrees remarkably well with a similar quantity constructed with particle-perturbation techniques for the Kerr geometry.